 Eligibility and award criteria

-The contest is open to all legal entities (i.e. natural or legal persons, including international organisations) or groups of legal entities.
+This contest was open to all legal entities (i.e. natural or legal persons, including international organisations) or groups of legal entities.

-The prize will be awarded, after closure of the contest, to the contestant(s) who, in the opinion of the jury, demonstrates a solution that best meets the following cumulative criteria.
+The prize is awarded to the contestant(s) who, in the opinion of the jury, demonstrates a solution that best meets the following cumulative criteria.

 - Social impact: both potential and already achieved by the implementation of the solution (e.g. size of the community of users engaged by the actual implementation)